Thelonious Monster: History

+1984–1994: Initial success

 Their 1986 debut album, Baby...You're Bummin' My Life out in a Supreme Fashion was described as "bluesy, jazzy, snaggle-toothed singer-songwriter pop blaring through a busted speaker."

 1987 saw the release of Next Saturday Afternoon, long time Los Angeles Times music critic Robert Hilburn wrote that it would be "prized by those who crave penetrating and perceptive rock ‘n’ roll.
-In its best moments, the LP explores questions of identity and self-worth in stark, unflinching ways that recall the passion and purpose of some of rock’s classic collections."
+In its best moments, the LP explores questions of identity and self-worth in stark, unflinching ways that recall the passion and purpose of some of rock's classic collections."

-In 1988, guitarist John Frusciante auditioned for Thelonious Monster.
-He was in the band for only three hours before being asked to join the Red Hot Chili Peppers.

 1989 saw the release of Stormy Weather, called "still far from the smooth or dance-happy edges preferred by mainstream radio, the album is more accessible than its predecessor.
 There are some winning melodic touches amid the occasional all-out, slam-bam rock ‘n’ roll."
+The two albums were released on a single CD in 1989.